Cathedral of Saint Joseph (Wheeling, West Virginia): Rectory

 The adjacent rectory is a three-story, five-bay house that was built in the Gothic revival style in 1920.
-It is a brick structure that is built on a stone foundation and capped with a mansard roof with dormers.
+It is a brick structure built on a stone foundation; it is capped with a mansard roof with dormers.
 Plain brackets are located under the eaves.

-The wood carved double entrance way is flanked by columns that are capped with decorative stone carvings.
+The wood-carved double entrance way to the rectory is flanked by columns that are capped with decorative stone carvings.
 The third floor features Gothic-arched tracery windows and a balcony with decorative stonework.

-In 2011, the diocese initiated a major reorganization project for the campus of the cathedral, where the diocese had outgrown its existing 1950s-era chancery that houses the diocese's administrative offices.
-The existing campus included numerous buildings serving the area's Catholic community: St. Joseph Cathedral, the chancery, rectory, and archives, as well as a high school and elementary school.
-Plans for the reorganization included closing the existing elementary school due to low enrollment and renovating the building into a new chancery.
-This reorganization also involved the construction of landscape elements that would connect the old and new areas of the site and create enduring public spaces.
-These included the development of a community central courtyard and a garden dedicated to the Virgin Mary, adding to the sense of place and worship.
-A new fountain in the courtyard adds elements of movement and sound, creating an inviting and serene gathering area.
+Cathedral interior

+According to the architect, the colorful interior of St. Joseph was created in the Mediaeval Byzantine style.
+The primary dome is filled with a depiction of heaven.
+The mural, “Enthroned Christ and the Communion of the Saints,” which fills the half-dome of the apse, was painted by the American artist Felix B. Lieftuchter.
+The medieval-style stained glass was created by George W. Sotter of Philadelphia.

+The long, broad nave is covered with a barrel vault decorated with colorfully painted trompe l'oeil coffers.
+A free-standing ciborium, another feature typical of Lombard Romanesque churches, protects the marble high altar on which the tabernacle rests.